Flowering meadow

 Climate Council as jury

-The jury, consisting of the members of the Climate Council, will decide on the most innovative and best projects for climate protection.
-For this purpose, the evaluation criteria relevance for climate protection in Beckum, exemplary function and feasibility, energy and greenhouse gas savings as well as the special category innovations have been defined.
+The jury, which consisted of members of the Climate Council, decided on the most innovative and best projects for climate protection.
+The assessment criteria for this were relevance for climate protection in Beckum, role model function and feasibility, energy and greenhouse gas savings as well as the special category of innovation.

-The Climate Protection Award is supported by Sparkasse Beckum-Wadersloh and Energieversorgung Beckum.
+The climate protection prize was supported by Sparkasse Münsterland-Ost and Energieversorgung Beckum.

 Winners of the Climate Protection Award 2022